ParadoxReagent/QueryForge/README.md

 - Schema loader backed by the curated SentinelOne exports in `s1_builder/`.
 - Query builder with dataset inference (`infer_dataset`) and boolean defaults to streamline query authoring.
 - RAG document builder so SentinelOne fields and examples are searchable alongside other platforms.

-### CrowdStrike Humio Research
-- `cs_builder/` contains extracted Humio reference events and schema planning notes.
-- Future work will convert these assets into a dedicated MCP toolset once schema normalization is complete.

 ## Getting Started (Local Python)
 1. **Create a virtual environment** (Python 3.10+ recommended):